Gift Wrap (£2.75)

 Ideal For gardens, greenhouse, walls and fences, wildlife gardens

 Flowering Period: March, April

-Value: rich in vitamin A, potassium and niacin.
+Nutritional Value: Rich in vitamin A, potassium and niacin.

 History: Peaches were known at least 300 years BC to the Greek philosopher Theophrastus who thought it came from Persia, hence its name.
 It is likely that the Peach did not reach European shores until shortly before the Christian period.
 Dioscorides mentions it the first century and Pliny who states that the Romans had only recently imported the Peach from Persia.

 In fact Peaches are of Chinese origin.
 Found in the books of Confucius and traced back to the tenth century BC in artistic representations.
 The slow spread to Europe might be the trees were planted incorrectly.
 They need a reasonable altitude to get their winter dormancy otherwise they fruit badly.
 Peaches reached England in the middle of the sixteenth century.
 We then took them to America where they flourished so well that Americans thought they were a native fruit!!
 By Darwin’s time they had spread to most of South America.